Pike96/pike96-site/content/posts/2019-08-22---Boolean-Naming-Conventions.md

 category: "General Programming"
 tags:
   - "General Programming"
-description: "Start your boolean name with an auxiliary verb"
+description: "Start your boolean name with an auxiliary verb."
 ---

 There are a bunch of boolean variables in this function: